LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 ### Overview

-If your domain is using the LivePerson NLU v2 engine or a 3rd-party NLU engine, there's an advanced Model Tester that's available.
+If your domain is using the LivePerson engine or a 3rd-party NLU engine, there's an advanced Model Tester that's available.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/ib_model_tester.png">